 30 credits

-Students are expected to demonstrate their full engagement with the module by keeping a regular, up to date personal research diary.
-This diary will be used to produce research notes relevant to everyday experiences and students will be expected to reflect on these experiences within the context of the theoretical discussions in the lectures.
-Students will be expected to discuss their diary entries in seminars.
+Students are expected to demonstrate their full engagement with the module by keeping a regular, up-to-date personal research diary.
+This diary will be used to produce research notes relevant to everyday experiences.
+Students will be expected to reflect on these experiences within the context of the theoretical discussions in the lectures.
+They will be expected to discuss their diary entries in seminars.

 The module teaches theory and its application and provides an appropriate theoretical and skills grounding for Levels 5 and 6.